Scarletlake/Biomedical-DS/README.md

 Name: OUYANG Hui

-Date: 2022/02/27
+Date: 2022/02/28

-This is the solution for the interview test of Master of science in Biomedical Data Science.
+This is the solution for the interview test of Master of Science in Biomedical Data Science.